cristianfalcone/ajo/readme.md

 /** @jsx h */
 import { h, render } from 'ajo'

-const App = () => <div>Hello, World!</div>
+// Create a simple, stateless component const App = () => <div>Hello, World!</div>

 // Render the App component into the #root element render(<App />, document.getElementById('root'))
 ```
 In this example, the `App` component is a simple function returning a `div` with text content.
 The `render` function then mounts this component into the DOM element with the ID `root`.

-### h(name, attributes, ...children)
+### h(name, [attributes], [...children])

 Creates a virtual DOM element (vnode) for rendering.
 It's the core function for defining UI components in JSX syntax.
 The `h` function is a hyperscript function that returns a virtual DOM node representing the UI component.
 This object can then be rendered to the actual DOM using the `render` function.

 #### Parameters:

-- **name** (String | Function): The name of the tag for the DOM node you want to create.
-If it's a function, it's treated as a component.
+- **name** (String | Function | Generator Function): The name of the tag for the DOM node you want to create.
+If it's a function, it's treated as a stateless component, and if it's a generator function, it's treated as a stateful component.
-- **attributes** (Object): An object containing the attributes you want to set on the element.
+- **attributes** (Object, pptional): An object containing the attributes you want to set on the element.
-- **children** (any): Child elements or components.
+- **children** (Any, optional): Child nodes.
 Can be a nested array of children, a string, or any other renderable JSX elements.
 Booleans, null, and undefined children will be ignored, which is useful for conditional rendering.

 #### Returns: